umich-hpc/miflux/client/doc/setup-mac.md

 ## Environment

+The environment needs to be set up in each new shell you start, before doing any development on the MiFlux application.
+You may want to put the following commands in your `~/.bashrc` or some other file.

 Set up the environment to be make sure that no Homebrew or XQuartz stuff gets built in to what we're doing, as these things won't be on the systems the app gets installed on.

-You can set `${TOOLCHAIN}` below to be whatever directory you want.
+If you are compiling the toolchain yourself (see below), you can set `${TOOLCHAIN}` to be whatever directory you want.
 This is where all of the tools needed to develop MiFlux will be installed.

 ```bash
 unset DYLD_LIBRARY_PATH